 After years of skepticism, bitcoin is finally gaining mainstream credibility.

-Tesla (TSLA) is now accepting bitcoin as payment, and disclosed it had purchased $1.5 billion in the cryptocurrency as part of its cash holdings.
+This week alone, Tesla (TSLA) said it will soon accept bitcoin as payment for its vehicles, and disclosed it had purchased $1.5 billion in the cryptocurrency as part of its cash holdings.
 Meanwhile, Uber (UBER) and Mastercard (MA) also said they plan to start accepting bitcoin.
-BNY Mellon and BlackRock are looking into bitcoin.
-And Jay Z and Twitter CEO Jack Dorsey announced they establishing a bitcoin development fund.
+And BNY Mellon – the oldest US bank, whose history dates back to Alexander Hamilton’s founding of Bank of New York in 1784 – announced it has formed a “digital assets” unit.

 There is speculation that as more financial institutions invest in bitcoin, more companies will join.
 Some investors believe that it could be a good hedge against inflation and a weak dollar.
 The Federal Reserve cut interest rates in March 2020, severely weakening the US dollar and shooting up the price of bitcoin.